Kai-Denzel-Jane/LCU-SF-Docs/Docs.md

         // code
     }

-// if we do if(nobooleanvariable) that work like JS
+if we do if(nobooleanvariable) that work like JS, for examples :

+    if( null ) { // null == false
+        // code
+    }
+    if( object ) { // if object is null => false else => true
+        // code
+    }

-// To wait seconds in the code there are the function Wait :
+To wait seconds in the code there are the function Wait :

     Wait(200);

-// In a character code, the var that make reference to the npc is "me" and to get it we need to make this :

-    Character me(GetCharacter());

-// In the character code i have found this, i think this is to attack the player :

-    me.Attack(cPlayer1);

-// We can make timer by this :

-    Timer LineTimer(50);

-    if( LineTimer < 2 ) {
-        LineTimer.Reset(); // Reset the timer
-    }
+So to get global variable there are this syntaxe :

+    Global VariableType myVariableName;

-// To making class :
+To making class : (note : the classes is like the function)

     State MyClassName()
     {